pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 ## Observations

- * __Programmatic Vs Declarative Role-Based Access Control (RBAC).__ MongoDB provides a [Role-Based Access Control](https://www.mongodb.com/docs/manual/core/authorization/) (RBAC) to enable an administrator to govern access to database resources by declaratively granting system users to one or more roles (e.g. `readWrite`, `find`) against one or more resources (e.g. `collectionABC`, `viewXYZ`).
-However, the example chapter goes further by allowing you to include business logic to enforce programmatic access rules based on the connecting system user's role.
-In the example shown, these "rules" are captured in Aggregation expressions which use the `$$USER_ROLES` system variable to look up the roles associated with the current requesting system user.
-In this case, the logic for both `weight` and `medication` uses a condition expression (`$cond`) to see if the connected user is a member of a specific named role, and if not, it removes the field.
-The entire set of MongoDB Aggregation operators allows you to implement the custom logic for whatever programmatic access controls you like.
+ * __Programmatic Vs Declarative Role-Based Access Control (RBAC).__ MongoDB provides [Role-Based Access Control](https://www.mongodb.com/docs/manual/core/authorization/) (RBAC) to enable an administrator to govern access to database resources.
+They achieve this by **declaratively** granting system users to one or more roles (e.g. `readWrite`, `find`) against one or more resources (e.g. `collectionABC`, `viewXYZ`).
+However, this example chapter goes further by allowing you to include business logic to enforce **programmatic** access rules based on the connecting system user's role.
+In the example, these "rules" are captured in Aggregation expressions which use the `$$USER_ROLES` system variable to look up the roles associated with the current requesting system user.
+The pipeline's logic for both `weight` and `medication` uses a condition expression (`$cond`) to see if the connected user is a member of a named role, and if not, it removes the field.
+Given the entire set of MongoDB Aggregation operators at your disposal, you can implement whatever custom access control logic you want.

- * __Avoids Proliferation Of Views.__ For this scenario, there is an alternative solution that would rely on purely declarative RBAC rather than introducing the need for programmatic rules, achieved by defining three different "hard-coded" views.
-There would be one view per role (e.g. `receptionist_patients_view`, `nurse_patients_view`, `doctor_patients_view`).
-Each view would contain an almost identical aggregation pipeline, varying only in the specific fields they omit.
-Such an approach introduces redundancy; whenever a developer changes the view's core aggregation pipeline changes, they need to make the changes in three places.
-This proliferation of views would be exasperated when there are 100s of roles involved in a typical non-trivial application.
-A programmatic RBAC approach can reduce maintenance costs and friction, impeding change.
+ * __Avoid Proliferation Of Views.__ There is an alternative solution for this example, enabling a purely declarative RBAC approach by defining three different "hard-coded" views rather than mandating that you code programmatic rules in one view.
+You would specify one view per role (e.g. `receptionist_patients_view`, `nurse_patients_view`, `doctor_patients_view`).
+Each view would contain an almost identical aggregation pipeline, varying only in the specific fields it omits.
+However, such an approach introduces duplication; whenever developers change the view's core aggregation pipeline, they must apply the changes in three places.
+This proliferation of views will be exasperated when there are 100s of roles involved in a non-trivial application.
+Thus, adding a programmatic RBAC approach to "fine-tune" access rules reduces maintenance costs and friction to increase agility.

- * __Filter On View With Index Pushdowns.__ It is not shown here, but as with the [redacted view example](redacted-view.md), the view's aggregation pipeline can leverage an appropriate index, including the ability, in certain circumstances, to push down the filters passed to the `find()` operation run against the view.
+ * __Filtering On A View With Index Pushdowns.__ As with the [redacted view example](redacted-view.md), the view's aggregation pipeline can leverage an index, including the ability, in certain circumstances, to push down the filters passed to the `find()` operation run against the view.

+ * __Field-Level Vs Record-Level Access Control.__ The example view's pipeline applies field-level access control rules (e.g. the `nurse` role cannot access a document's `medication` field).
+However, adding logic to the pipeline to filter out specific documents is also straightforward, using the approach highlighted in the [redacted view example](redacted-view.md) to enforce record-level access control.
+You achieve this by optionally applying a `$match` operator in the pipeline if the user has a specific role (e.g. "receptionist") rather than just filtering based on the value of some fields in each document (e.g. if a document's date field is less than a specific point in time).

  * __Potential To Factor Out Logic To Dynamic Metadata.__ This chapter's example uses "hard-coded" logic to enforce access control rules.
-Every time the business needs a rile to be changed (e.g. what fields Nurse can see), a developer must modify and re-test the code.
-When such business rules change frequently in dynamic applications, it may be undesirable to mandate a code change and application re-release each time an access control rule changes.
-Instead, you could factor out metadata to a new collection capturing the mappings of the names of the fields each role can access.
-A business administrator could dynamically modify these mappings via an administrative user interface.
-The aggregation pipeline for a view would then use the `$lookup` stage to map the current connect user's role (using `USER_ROLES`) as the filter to the collection being lookup up and then use the list of fields from the `$lookup` operation in the rest of the pipeline to show each field conditionally.
+Every time the business needs to change a rule (e.g. adjust what fields a Nurse can see), a developer must modify and re-test the code.
+When such business rules frequently change in dynamic applications, it may be undesirable to mandate a code change and application re-release for each change.
+Instead, you could factor out metadata into a new collection capturing the mappings of the names of fields each role can access.
+A business administrator could dynamically modify the mappings in this "special" collection via an administrative user interface.
+At runtime, the view's pipeline would use a `$lookup` stage to map the current user's role (using `USER_ROLES`) to the fields the role can access.
+The pipeline would then use this list to conditionally show or omit values of each field in its result.